hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Mailgun

-Mailgun is an email notification delivery provided by Mailgun email service.
+Mailgun is an email notification delivery service provided by Mailgun email service.
 To use mailgun for your notification,

 1. You would need a [mailgun account](https://app.mailgun.com/).
 2. Get your **API key** by referring to [this documentation](https://help.mailgun.com/hc/en-us/articles/203380100-Where-Can-I-Find-My-API-Key-and-SMTP-Credentials).